Definition

 Examples of facial recognition

 High-quality cameras in mobile devices have made facial recognition a viable option for authentication as well as identification.
-Apple's iPhone X and Xs, for example, include Face ID technology that lets users unlock their phones with a faceprint mapped by the phone's camera.
-The phone's software, which is designed with 3D modeling to resist being spoofed by photos or masks, captures and compares over 30,000 variables.
+Each subsequent Apple iPhone release after the iPhone X, for example, includes Face ID technology that lets users unlock their phones with a faceprint mapped by the phone's camera.
+The phone's software, which is designed with three-dimensional modeling to prevent being spoofed by photos or masks, captures and compares more than 30,000 variables.
 Face ID can be used to authenticate purchases with Apple Pay and in the iTunes Store, App Store and iBooks Store.
 Apple encrypts and stores faceprint data in the cloud, but authentication takes place directly on the device.

 Developers can use Amazon Rekognition, an image analysis service that's part of the Amazon AI suite, to add facial recognition and analysis features to an application.
-Google provides a similar capability with its Google Cloud Vision API.
-The technology, which uses machine learning to detect, match and identify faces, is being used in a wide variety of ways, including entertainment and marketing.
-The Kinect motion gaming system, for example, uses facial recognition to differentiate among players.
+Google provides a similar capability with its Google Cloud Vision application programming interface (API).
+The technology, which uses machine learning (ML) to detect, match and identify faces, is being used in a wide variety of ways, including entertainment and marketing.

 Uses of facial recognition technology

 Facial recognition can be used for a multitude of applications, from security to advertisements.
-Some example use cases include:
+Some use cases include the following:

-• law enforcement through collecting mugshots to compare against databases from local, state, and federal resources;
+• Law enforcement agencies.
+They use facial recognition technology to compare mugshots against databases from local, state and federal resources.

-• business security, as businesses can use facial recognition for entry to their buildings; and
+• Business security.
+Businesses can use facial recognition to provide employees entry to their buildings.

-• marketing, where marketers can use facial recognition to determine age, gender and ethnicity to target specific audiences.
+• Marketing.
+Marketers use facial recognition to determine age, gender and ethnicity to target specific audiences.

 Benefits

-With the use of facial recognition comes a host of potential benefits, including:
+With the use of facial recognition comes a host of potential benefits, including the following:

-• no need to physically contact a device for authentication- compared to other contact-based biometric authentication techniques such as fingerprint scanners, which may not work properly if there is dirt on a person's hand;
+• Increased authentication.
+With facial recognition, there's no need to physically contact a device for authentication like with other contact-based biometric authentication techniques, such as fingerprint scanners, which might not work properly if there's dirt on a person's hand.

 Security and privacy concerns